 Learn how to make chocolate ganache, a decadent yet simple, 2 ingredient dessert topping with an endless number of uses.
 This creamy chocolate mixture is pourable (for using as a shiny glaze on cakes and cupcakes), pipeable (for filling pastries or piping atop your favorite desserts), and whippable (for creating airy yet rich whipped ganache).
 Plus, this small batch recipe can easily be scaled up to fit bigger baking needs.

 If you're looking to take your desserts to the next level, you need to know how to make chocolate ganache.
-This rich, creamy, chocolate mixture is incredibly versatile for enhancing desserts, despite the fact that it's incredibly easy to make.
+This rich, creamy, chocolate topping is incredibly versatile for enhancing desserts, despite the fact that it's incredibly easy to make and requires just two ingredients.

-Chocolate ganache (pronounced guh-nawsh) is a decadent dessert staple made from chocolate and heavy cream.
+Chocolate ganache (pronounced guh-naash) is a decadent dessert staple made from chocolate and heavy cream.
 When mixed together, these two simple ingredients create a creamy, indulgent chocolate glaze or filling.

 The ratio of chocolate to heavy cream impacts the texture of the ganache.
 In this post I'm focusing on classic chocolate ganache with a 1:1 ratio of chocolate to heavy cream, which creates a thick but pourable glaze.
 Chocolate ganache is also commonly used as the base for chocolate truffles (like my Irish cream chocolate truffles), though for truffles you'll need a firmer consistency and will therefore want a 2:1 ratio of chocolate to heavy cream.
 Conversely, for a highly pourable chocolate glaze with a consistency that's more loose, you'll need more heavy cream and may opt for a 1:2 ratio of chocolate to heavy cream.
 Again, we're focusing on a 1:1 ratio here.